MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="reference"></a>  basic_string::reference

-A type that provides a reference to an element stored in a string.
+Provides a reference to an element stored in a string.

 ```cpp
 typedef typename allocator_type::reference reference;